 Key Improvement Area and Actions for Implementation Responsibility and Implementation Date Children's Services The Trust continues to implement improvements arising from previous inspections but received 3 compliance notices following a regulatory inspection on fostering by Ofsted.
-An Ofsted monitoring visit in June removed two of the compliance notices and a re-inspection will take place in September 2019.
+An Ofsted monitoring visit in June 2019 removed two of the compliance notices and a re-inspection will take place in September 2019.
 An inspection of adoption services by Ofsted gave a judgment of requires improvement to be good and made recommendations on how this could be achieved.
 An inspection of Youth Offending Service gave a good judgement.
 Although the Trust went live from 1 April 2018, the Council still has a statutory responsibility for children's services.
 The contract between the Council and the Trust requires children's social care to be assessed as requires improvement by 2020 and good by 2022.
 The Trust will continue to work with improvement partners, to support its development.
-The Council is establishing a client function to monitor delivery of the contract via a performance management framework and other methods, including the Strategic Partnership Board which meets quarterly and the Operational Partnership Board which meets monthly.
+The Council is establishing a client function to monitor delivery of the contract via a performance management framework and other methods, including the Strategic Partnership Board which meets monthly.
 The Trust's outturn position for 2018/19 is an overspend of £6.3m and a key task will be to manage its budget when recognising the increased demand on services.
-Executive Director of Children's Services 2020 Resilience of the Medium Term Financial Strategy (MTFS) Central government's failure to publish details of the Comprehensive Spending Review or detailed plans for the future local government funding formula is creating unprecedented uncertainty around funding allocations.
+Executive Director of Children's Services 2020 Resilience of the Medium Term Financial Strategy (MTFS) Executive Director of Central government's failure to publish details of the Comprehensive Spending Review or detailed plans for the future local government funding formula is creating unprecedented uncertainty around funding allocations.
 Once details are published, plans will be drawn up.
-Executive Director of Resources March 2020 Compliance with Contract Procedure Rules and Allocation of Grants A compliance audit against the ISO procedure has been completed with no significant issues identified.
+Resources Following publication of details by government Compliance with Contract Procedure Rules and Allocation of Grants Executive Director of Neighbourhoods 2020

+A compliance audit against the ISO procedure has been completed with no significant issues identified.
 A monitoring process is now underway to monitor spend and regular budget meetings are held with finance.
 Previous audit recommendations are being followed up by Audit Services and the findings from this will be used to populate an action plan and will be reported back to the Audit and Risk Assurance Committee.
-Executive Director of Neighbourhoods December 2019

-Data Protection Act 2018 (incorporating the General Data Protection Regulation (GDPR))

-A four phase action plan has been approved by the Senior Information Risk Officer (SIRO) to ensure the council is able to meet the Information Commissioner's 12 step guide to GDPR compliance activity.
+Data Protection Act 2018 (incorporating the General Data Protection Regulation (GDPR)) A four phase action plan has been approved by the Senior Information Risk Officer (SIRO) to ensure the council is able to meet the Information Commissioner's 12 step guide to GDPR compliance activity.
 Progress against the plan is being reported to the Council's Information Governance Board, which is chaired by the SIRO.

-Director of Law and Governance & Monitoring Officer March 2020

-Cyber Security

-Cyber Security remains a fast-moving issue and the Council needs to be pro-active in managing, monitoring and reacting to the risk of on-going threats in order to:

-Executive Director of Resources March 2020

-- protect its ability to deliver services, particularly critical services for a significant period of time, - prevent the loss of corporate and sensitive personal data (including bank details) - prevent enforcement action - reduce the risk of significant financial loss and reputational loss.

-School Place Planning

-The Council has a statutory duty to provide sufficient school places.
+Director of Law and Governance & Monitoring Officer 2020 Cyber Security Cyber Security remains a fast-moving issue and the Council needs to be pro-active in managing, monitoring and reacting to the risk of on-going threats in order to: protect its ability to deliver services, particularly critical services for a significant period of time, prevent the loss of corporate and sensitive personal data (including bank details) prevent enforcement action reduce the risk of significant financial loss and reputational loss.
+Executive Director of Resources 2020 School Place Planning The Council has a statutory duty to provide sufficient school places.
 The current focus is on secondary schools where an additional 660 places are required by September 2020.
 The Council is considering its options as to how to address this issue.

-Executive Director of Children's Services Director of Education, Skills and Employment September 2020
+Executive Director of Children's Services Director of Education, Skills and Employment September 2021